layervault/api_v2/18_Presentations.md

 #### Creating a Presentation

-Create a presentation is achieved by attached a presentation to a project resource with zero or more presentation items.
+Creating a presentation is achieved by attached a presentation to a project resource with zero or more presentation items.

 **Definition**